rlynjb/wandrr/_posts/2016-01-08-JS-Interview-Question-Explain-why-the-following-doesnt-work-as-IIFE.md

 ---
 layout: post
-title: "JS Interview Question: Explain why the following doesn’t work as an IIFE"
+title: "Explain why the following doesn’t work as an IIFE"
 date: 2016-01-08 10:47:13
 tags:
 - javascript